Before school Monday & Thursday from 8:45 - 9.00am

 Lunchtime from 2.00 - 2.25pm on Monday & Thursday

 This semester, students will begin each Information Learning Hub session by immersing themselves in books.
-They will search for and borrow books that interest them and that also support their classroom learning, and students will also use the library search engine to find these books.
+They will search for and borrow texts that interest them and that also support their classroom learning.
+Senior students will also use our Library Online to search the school catalogue.

-In ICT, Prep students will be introduced to our school library organisation and processes and will learn how books are loaned in and out of our library using barcodes.
-They will investigate how books are organised in our library into fiction (picture books) and non-fiction (information) books and develop their skills at choosing appropriate ‘just right’ books to borrow from the library.
+In ICT, Prep students will be introduced to our school library and will begin personal borrowing.
+They will investigate how books are organised in our library into fiction (picture books) and non-fiction (information) books and develop their knowledge of text features.
 They will also become familiar with the procedures and protocols we use at EPS when on the computers, such as why we log on and off and how to use a mouse accurately.

-In Grade Two they delve into the way that we keep our information private, in particular with passwords.
+In Grade Two, students build on their knowledge of fiction spine labels and understanding alphabetical order.
+In ICT, they delve into the way that we keep our information private.
 They will begin to use their own individual usernames and passwords when logging in to our school system, which gives them access to their own private folders and files.
-They will also delve into how to use visualisation software to create mind maps (brainstorming).
+Students also learn basic online research skills, simple animation and continue to develop their word processing skills.

 Happy reading and computing!